CERN/TIGRE/README.md

    - Install  CUDA Toolkit (the later, the better) Download [here][1]

-   - If you are working in a win64 machine, with CUDA 7.5, stop here.
+   - If you are working on a win64 machine, with CUDA 7.5, stop here.
 The toolbox should be ready to use.

-If it doesnt work, or you are not in win64 CUDA 7.5
+If it doesn't work, or you are not in win64 CUDA 7.5

    - Make sure a compiler is set up in your MATLAB. run `mex -setup`.
 If a compiler is not set up, make sure you download one (some are free) and run mex -setup again.

-   - Make sure the xml file for compiling is proerly set up.
-E.g. in Linux 64 bit machines mex_CUDA_glnxa64.xml should be present, and inside it the proper links to CUDA have to be set up.
+   - Make sure the xml file for compiling is properly set up.
+E.g. in Linux 64 bit machines mex_CUDA_glnxa64.xml should be present, and inside it the proper links to CUDA will have to be set up.

    - Run Compile.m